visualization

 Yes.
 Spend five minutes visualizing a calm, grounded version of yourself handling the conversation with clarity.

-Guided imagery is intentional and structured to engage all senses, while daydreaming is passive.
-The focused approach triggers a stronger relaxation response.
+Guided imagery is intentional and structured to engage multiple senses, while daydreaming is passive.
+The focused approach gives attention a clearer anchor.

 If you want to go deeper